Workers' Force: History

 In 1963, when André Bergeron became leader of the Confederation, the links between FO and the French Section of the Workers' International (SFIO) became distended.
-Indeed, if Bergeron was an SFIO member for a short period, he was also a hardcore reformist who believed firmly in "social agreement" with the employers and the De Gaulle right-wing government.
-He helped create a social security offices with them, that FO presided.
+Indeed, if Bergeron had been an SFIO member for a short period, he was also a hardcore reformist who believed firmly in "social agreement" with the employers and the De Gaulle right-wing government.
+He helped create a social security offices with them, that FO presided over.

-In 1968, FO was one of the Grenelle agreements signatory.
-Fearing an integration of the unions into the state, they were the only confederation to call for a "No" vote in the 1969 referendum, which lead to the defeat and the final resignation of De Gaulle from power.
+In 1968, FO was one of the Grenelle agreements signatories.
+Fearing an integration of the unions into the state, they were the only confederation to call for a "No" vote in the 1969 referendum, which led to the defeat and final resignation of De Gaulle from power.

-The link of the reformists, inside the confederation, with the socialist movement was completely broke in 1972 with the creation of the Socialist Party, because the main syndicalist core of this party was coming from Christian syndicalism, either the CFTC or the secular CFDT.
-After François Mitterrand's election, FO presented like the only independent trade-union confederation.
+The link of the reformists, inside the confederation, with the socialist movement was completely broken in 1972 with the creation of the Socialist Party, because the main syndicalist core of this party was coming from Christian syndicalism, either the CFTC or the secular CFDT.
+After François Mitterrand's election, FO presented itself as the only independent trade-union confederation.

 In 1989, Marc Blondel was elected leader of FO, against the will of Bergeron.
 He wanted to preserve the independence of the confederation.
-Supported by the radical minority, he adopted a more combative attitude.
+Supported by a radical minority, he adopted a more combative attitude.
 In this, he participated in the 1995 social conflict against Alain Juppé's plans for welfare reform, and improved relations with the CGT.
 In consequence, FO lost the precedence of social security offices for the benefit of the Confédération Française Démocratique du Travail.

 In 2003, Blondel called for a general strike against the plan of pensions reforms.
-Then, he let his function to Jean-Claude Mailly.
+Afterwards, he was replaced byJean-Claude Mailly.
 FO participated in the 2006 campaign against the Contrat première embauche.
-In April 2018, Pascal Pavageau, which presents himself as being part of the historical and traditional Workers' Force trend (independence of trade unions towards the political parties) became the new secretary general.
+In April 2018, Pascal Pavageau, who presented himself as being part of the historical and traditional Workers' Force trend (independence of trade unions towards the political parties) became the new secretary general.